G4ng4n/QtBrainfuck/README.md

 ## About

-- This repo won't be updated any more, which means the critical bugs won't be fixed.
-It's hard to review my noob code :(
+- **From 2021: This repo won't be updated any more, which means the critical bugs won't be fixed.
+It's hard to review my noob code :(**
 - Just assignment.
 - This program need to be recoded, since all of the designs(classes, layouts, widgets) are meet minimum requirements.
 - The naming rule is totally a mass, since I nderestimated the paoject's complexity.